At DISC, we value the contribution of all service users, families and carers, partners, stakeholders, commissioners, volunteers and our staff.

 For over 30 years, DISC has been committed to reducing deprivation and exclusion and to improving people’s well-being.

 DISC is one of Northern England’s most successful home grown charities, with a turnover in excess of £30m.
-DISC has over 700 staff and around 100 volunteers we provide services for some 20,000 people.
+DISC has over 700 staff and around 100 volunteers providing services for some 20,000 people.
 Our specialist services are across the North East, Yorkshire and Humber and the North West.
-These include substance use, clinical, employment training and education, housing support and health, young people and families services.
+These include substance use, clinical, employment training and education, housing services, housing support and health, young people and families services.

 About our History